-The Organization has pooled investment funds held and managed by a University of Virginia-related organization.
-A summary of the fair market value of the Organization's investments at September 30, 2013 and 2012 is as follows:
+The Organization has pooled investment funds held and managed by the University of Virginia Investment Management Company as well as cash invested for operating purposes administered by the University of Virginia Alumni Association.
+Invested cash was deposited with Wells Fargo for the years ended September 30, 2014 and 2013, with no withdrawal restrictions.
+A summary of the fair market value of the Organization's investments at September 30, 2014 and 2013 is as follows: